 Workplace Harassment, Violence or Conflict

 A workplace has many legal and organizational challenges.
-Understanding and addressing management obligations arising from interpersonal conduct of employees at the workplace is vital.
+Understanding and addressing management obligations arising from the interpersonal conduct of employees at the workplace is vital.

 It involves an interplay of many laws, legal statutes, and human rights legislation.
 All these legislations impose a set of requirements on employers to nurture and grow a workplace free from any kind of discrimination.

 An ideal workplace should include an inclusive work culture free of abusive or inappropriate behavior, sexual harassment, any sort of discrimination, or physical violence.

 As per Bill 168 in Canadian employment law, every employee has the right to a safe and free workplace environment devoid of any kind of violence, harassment, and intimidation.

 At times, there may be multiple employee claims or complainants for workplace bullying and harassment.
 Consulting knowledgeable and skilled Employment Lawyers will help in abiding by the legislation and successfully completing employer obligations.

 This bill was incorporated into the amended Occupational Health and Safety Act to increase its awareness and address the issue.
 It was aimed at penalizing the offenders for violence and harassment.
 The Human Rights Act takes care of the sexual harassment cases in the workplace.